DataDog/datadog-static-analyzer-github-action/README.md

 You can set the following parameters for Static Analysis.

-**Note:** Diff-Aware scanning only scans the files modified by a commit when analyzing feature branches.
+**Note:** Diff-aware scanning only scans the files modified by a commit when analyzing feature branches.
 Diff-aware is enabled by default.
-If you want to disable diff-aware scanning, set the GitHub action diff_aware parameter to false.
+To disable diff-aware scanning, set the GitHub action `diff_aware` parameter to `false`.

 | Name         | Description                                                                                                                | Required | Default         |
 |--------------|----------------------------------------------------------------------------------------------------------------------------|----------|-----------------|